Do larger sensors collect more light? Yes.

-There will come a time, a level of light, for which the camera with the smallest sensor, for example that of a mobile phone, will not be able to generate images with that ratio of 30dB, and the noise will begin to be visually noticeable.
+There will come a time, a level of light.
+For example, the camera with the smallest sensor will not be able to generate images with that ratio of 30dB, and the noise will begin to be visually noticeable.

-Meanwhile, another camera for example with a 1-inch sensor will continue to offer images with SNR> 30dB.
+Meanwhile, another camera with a 1-inch sensor will continue to offer images with SNR> 30dB.

 Images from the 1-inch sensor will already start to drop below 30dB

 Then it will be the turn of the Micro 4/3 sensor.